 - be mentored by business professionals

-In Acara Global Venture Design: Grand Challenges (CE 5571 / PA 5290 / ARCH 5550), upper level undergrads and grad students work on multidisciplinary teams of 4-5 students from UMN and an Indian university to develop impactful, scalable venture solutions to address a global environmental or social challenge.
-The Fall 2014 course will focus on developing venture solutions to address water, energy, food/agriculture and livelihoods challenges in India.
+In Global Venture Design – What Impact Will You Make?
+(GCC 5005), upper level undergrads and grad students work on multidisciplinary teams of 4-5 students to develop scalable venture solutions to address a global environmental or social challenge.
+The Fall 2015 course will focus on developing venture solutions to address water, energy, food/agriculture, health and livelihoods challenges in India.
 It is up to each team to identify the specific problem and develop a venture solution to that problem.
-Each team will have two professional mentors to guide their business development, including experts in the US and India.
+Each team will have a professional mentor to guide their business development.
 In the course teams will create a financially-sustainable business to address an identified social-environmental problem and market opportunity.
-The class will meet Fridays 9am-noon in Fall 2014.

 What should I expect from the course?

-Each interdisciplinary team will gain experience with business model generation and social venture plan creation.
+Each interdisciplinary team will gain experience with business model generation and venture plan creation.
 The outcome of the course will be a well-designed business plan and presentation delivered to a panel of potential investors.
 The best teams will have the opportunity to pursue incubation support and seed funding through the Acara Challenge venture plan competition to pilot and launch their business ideas.
-The most passionate, committed teams from the course are likely to receive funding to travel to India in summer 2015.
+The most passionate, committed teams from the course are likely to receive seed funding.

 Who teaches the course?